The podcast market will be worth around $5.03 billion by 2027.

 - Limited customer support: Live chat is available only from Monday to Friday.
 Email support is available only on higher plans.

-Bottomline: Fusebox comes with a highly customizable player that only looks great but also allows you to add custom CTA buttons.
+π Bottomline: Fusebox comes with a highly customizable player that not only looks great but also allows you to add custom CTA buttons.
 Otherwise, the creation and edit options are limited.

 Captivate

-You also save time and money by using Captivate’s editing plug-ins instead of purchasing third-party editing software.
+You’ll save time and money by using Captivate’s editing plug-ins instead of buying third-party editing software.

-The distribution process of Captivate is user-friendly as the platform includes a copy-and-paste feature for links to the podcast distribution platforms.
+Distributing your podcast is super easy with Captivate.
+The platform includes a simple copy-and-paste feature for links to podcast distribution platforms.

 Pricing